m-ata/react-weather-app/README.md

 # react-weather-app
-A sample React weather App
+A sample React weather App which updates user with weather updates